-Under the Regulation, all Member States will be required to participate in the inter_TSO compensation mechanism and to implement market based congestion management methods for the interconnectors.
-This will lead to a large increase in the impact of locational signals, especially short-term locational signals, at European level relating to the siting of generation and consumption.
+Under the Regulation, all Member States will be required to participate in the inter-TSO compensation mechanism and to implement market based congestion management methods.
+This will lead to a large increase in the impact of locational signals, especially short-term locational signals, at a European level relating to the siting of generation and consumption.

-Given the limited capacity of interconnection between different Member States, the countries with a general surplus of capacity over load will generally be low price areas due to e.g. lower production costs or insufficient interconnection capacities.
+Given the limited capacity of interconnection between different Member States, the countries with a general surplus of capacity over load will generally be low price areas due to for example lower production costs or insufficient interconnection capacities.
 Those with a deficit will be higher priced regions.
-With market based capacity allocation at interconnectors, this price difference will be made explicit.
-Any new generation in surplus regions will therefore face either a low price for energy in their domestic market or a high interconnector charge to sell in higher prices countries.
+With market based capacity allocation of interconnection capacities, this price difference will be made explicit.
+Any new generation in surplus regions will therefore face either a low price for energy in their prices countries.
 This will provide a clear locational signal.
 Similarly, compulsory participation in the inter TSO compensation mechanism will ensure that Member States which host cross border flows are compensated for providing this service.

 Charges covering costs of losses and other ancillary services can give short-term locational signals and application of these charges is important for achieving an efficient operation of the network.
-The need for eventual harmonisation in connection to these charges should be investigated in detail in the future.
+The need for eventual harmonisation regarding these charges should be investigated in detail in the future.

 At this stage it is not considered appropriate, in the sense of Article 4(2), to introduce through the harmonisation of G and L charges, locational signals at the European level.
-The main reason for this is the uncertainty how efficient and accurate these signals can be since there are so many other costs to consider when making an investment decisions, and to what extent giving such signals through the G/L-charge can distort short term signals.
-However, the situation needs to be closely monitored and the details for harmonised long term locational signals will be considered in the later stage.
+The main reason for this is the uncertainty as to how efficient and accurate these signals can be since there are so many other costs to consider when making an investment decisions, and to what extent giving such signals through the G/L-charge can distort short term signals.
+However, the situation needs to be closely monitored and the details for harmonised long term locational signals will be considered at a later stage.